Chapter 18: Victim or Villan?

 “If you insist on doing this in front of your customers, then perhaps I should make sure they all have medical marijuana cards and then move on to checking for outstanding warrants.”

 Blackshear gave a satisfied nod, as the Heavenly Hash Smoke Shop emptied of customers.
 He suppressed a smile, watching them scurry out like rats escaping a sinking ship.
-Moments later, only Smokey and a store clerk with his back turned stocking shelves.
-Blackshear gave Smokey a look and nodded his head toward the clerk, eyebrows raised.
+Moments later, only Smokey and a store clerk with his back turned stocking shelves remained.
+Blackshear gave Smokey an inquiring look and nodded his head toward the clerk, eyebrows raised.
 Smokey hastily shook his head.

 “This is Chet.
 He’s my right-hand man.
 Anything you have to say to me can be said in his presence.”